 It is glaringly irrational for purely nationalist parties in Ireland, such as Provisional Sinn Féin, to continue to pretend to be Connolly's ideological legacy, but it's not surprising given that entity's flair for revisionism and political opportunism.
 It goes without saying that if Connolly were alive in these early years of the 21st Century, he would certainly not be a member of Sinn Féin.

-Before anyone makes the habitual statement that no person alive today can really second guess the possible contemporary actions or attitudes of dead revolutionaries, well, in James Connolly's case we can.
-It is well documented that Connolly, during his political life in Ireland, was never a member of Sinn Féin, a party that was founded in 1905 and of which he was very much aware of.
-Connolly, a Marxist and revolutionary trade unionist, would have been diametrically opposed to a party that largely backed William Martin Murphy and the employers during the Dublin Lock-out of 1913.
+Before anyone makes the habitual statement that no person alive today can really second guess the possible contemporary actions or attitudes of dead revolutionaries, well, in James Connolly's case, we can.
+It is well documented that Connolly, during his political life in Ireland, was never a member of Sinn Féin, a party that was founded in 1905 and of which he was very much aware.
+Connolly, a Marxist and revolutionary trade unionist, would have been diametrically opposed to a party that largely backed William Martin Murphy and the employers during the Dublin Lockout of 1913.

 In actions that would be familiar today, the then-leader of Sinn Féin, Arthur Griffiths, refused to support the workers' movement, describing it as 'sectional'.
-When English trades unionists organised relief ships to help the striking workers, Griffith's little Irelander hackles were raised and condemned the solidarity action as 'an insult' to Ireland.
+When English trade unionists organised relief ships to help the striking workers, Griffith's little Irelander hackles were raised, and they condemned the solidarity action as 'an insult' to Ireland.